jnertl/middlewaresw/feature_requirements.md

 - Coverage measurement must exclude test code and focus on application logic.
 - If coverage falls below the threshold, add additional tests to cover untested branches, conditions, and error paths.
 - Coverage reports must be generated after each major change and included in project documentation or CI reports.
+ - Tests must include validation for the `speed` field: generation range (0-500), proper exposure through the `Engine` API, persistence (if applicable), and inclusion in debug output and protobuf serialization.

 ### [REQ206] Build Automation
 - The build and test scripts must work on a clean Linux environment with no manual setup except installing required dependencies.